MasslessParticle/Godoku/README.md

 - e.g.: 97_1_2685____85___8____6_3____43__5_71_6_8_93_2__97____3_8____6___75____5492_3_78

 ## Setup
-- Godoku is based on the Cloud Foundry sample application located at: https://github.com/cloudfoundry-samples/pong_matcher_go.
-Setup for Godoku is nearly identical.
+- Sugoku is based on the Cloud Foundry sample application located at: https://github.com/cloudfoundry-samples/pong_matcher_go.
+Setup for Sugoku is nearly identical.
 - The database name is sudokusolver_development and the DB user/password are both sudoku

-### Note
+### This isn't even my final form!
-Godoku is a learning exercise so it does woefully little validation or error handing.
+Sugoku is a learning exercise so it does woefully little validation or error handing.